solonkonora/food-recipe-app/README.md

 - React: JavaScript library for building user interfaces.
 - HTML5 & CSS3: Markup and styling of the web application.
 - CSS - Styling and layout of the app.
-- API - Integration with a food recipe API to fetch recipe data.
+- API - Integration with a self-build cameroonian food recipe API to fetch, and upload recipe data.

 ### Contact